-The Versatility Ranch Horse competition promotes the athletic ability and versatility of the horse and is demonstrated in five categories - ranch riding, ranch trail, ranch cutting, working ranch horse and ranch conformation.
-There are divisions for open, amateur, novice amateur and youth.
+The Versatility Ranch Horse competition promotes the athletic ability and versatility of the horse and is demonstrated in six classes – ranch riding, ranch trail, ranch cutting, ranch reining, ranch cow work and ranch conformation.
+There are divisions for open, amateur, cowboy and youth.
 For complete rules and regulations, refer to the AQHA Official Handbook of Rules and Regulations.

 Ranch Riding – For ranch riding classes, horses show individually, and the class can be conducted inside or outside an arena.
 In this class, judges are looking for relaxed, responsive horses with soft and cadenced gaits.
 The horse should make timely transitions in a smooth and correct manner, plus the horse should be soft in the bridle and yield to contact.